glorang/nwfermi/README.md

-# NextWindow Touchscreen on Ubuntu 22.04
+# NextWindow Touchscreen on Ubuntu 24.04

-This is a guide for installing / configuring a NextWindow Touchscreen on Ubuntu 22.04.
+This is a guide for installing / configuring a NextWindow Touchscreen on Ubuntu 24.04.

+It has been tested over time and should work fine on 22.04, 20.04 and 18.04 as well, I'm just updating the procedure here once I've validated it on the latest LTS (there might be some delay on this!).

 The files in this repo will install nwfermi 0.7.0.1.